San Juan Island National Historical Park

-San Juan Island National Historical Park, also known as American and English Camps, San Juan Island, is a U.S. National Historical Park owned and operated by the National Park Service on San Juan Island in the state of Washington.
+San Juan Island National Historical Park, also known as American and English Camps, San Juan Island, is a US National Historical Park owned and operated by the National Park Service on San Juan Island in the state of Washington.
 The park is made up of the sites of the British and U.S. Army camps during the Pig War, a boundary dispute over the ownership of the island.
 The camp sites were designated a National Historic Landmark in 1961, and listed on the National Register of Historic Places in 1966.
 The park was created by an act of Congress in 1966 and expanded slightly in 2013.

 Original settlement

 San Juan Island is located in Puget Sound, the westernmost of the main islands of the San Juan Islands group.
 This island group is separated from Vancouver Island (part of British Columbia in Canada) by the Haro Strait, and from the Washington mainland by the Rosario Strait.

 The islands were first settled roughly 11,000 years ago when the continental ice shelf began to recede at the end of the Last Glacial Period.
 These original inhabitants were ancestors of six central Coast Salish tribes.
 Archeological evidence suggests hunting and gathering on the islands between 6,000 and 8,000 years ago, and shell middens found in both English and American Camp areas indicate there were thriving villages before the arrival of Europeans.
 Because of the harsh winter weather off the Strait of Juan de Fuca, it's likely that the American Camp area only hosted seasonal encampments for fishing and food gathering, but the sheltered bay likely made English Camp an ideal site for year-round settlement.
 An excavation by a team from the University of Washington's Burke Museum of Natural History and Culture established extensive evidence of various human uses of the area around English Camp, but was inconclusive as to whether it was a site of year round settlement.

 Exploration by Europeans brought smallpox to the area by the 1770s, devastating the local population.
 The Lummi Nation, among those Coast Salish tribes whose ancestors inhabited the islands, are engaged in efforts to re-start traditional uses of the English Camp area, including reef net fishing.